Stocks slide on tech sell-off, bond yields steady

 In currency markets, the dollar in early trade briefly dropped to its lowest since Jan.
 13, while commodity-linked currencies hovered near multi-year highs.

-Reporting by Herbert Lash, additional reporting by Danilo Masoni in Milan and Anshuman Daga in Singapore; Editing by Ana Nicolaci da Costa and Jan Harvey
+Reporting by Herbert Lash, additional reporting by Danilo Masoni in Milan and Anshuman Daga in Singapore; Editing by Jan Harvey/Mark Heinrich

 Our Standards: The Thomson Reuters Trust Principles.